Seibu-Shinjuku Station: Platforms

-The station has three elevated platforms serving three tracks.
-Platform 1 is normally used for all-stations "Local" services, platform 2 is normally used for "Limited express" and "Rapid express" services, and platform 3 is normally used for "Rapid", "Express", and "Semi express" services.

 History

 The station opened on March 25, 1952, when the Seibu Shinjuku Line was extended south from Takadanobaba Station.
 It was initially intended to be a temporary station until the line could be extended all the way to Shinjuku Station.
 Seibu planned to use right-of-way south of Seibu-Shinjuku Station which had originally been used for a streetcar line connecting Shinjuku to Ogikubo.
 In the late 1950s and early 1960s, Seibu planned to extend the line to a new terminal on the second floor of the building now known as Lumine Est on the east side of Shinjuku Station, but this plan was eventually scrapped due to insufficient space to handle trains longer than six cars.
 The modern 25-story station building was completed in 1977, effectively ending all plans to extend the line to Shinjuku Station.